jerbaroo/monad-portal/README.md

 **In development.
 Not production ready.**

 Telescope helps you build reactive web apps with Haskell, fast.
-Telescope achieves this by abstracting away the usual tasks you need to undertake when developing a web app, **allowing you to focus on your data** and **reducing the time you need to build your app**.
+Telescope achieves this by abstracting away common tasks you need to undertake when developing a web app, **allowing you to focus on your data** and **reducing the time you need to build your app**.